United States Disciplinary Barracks: Current facility

 The new prison reflects current prison design of smaller low-rise separate buildings where prisoners can be more easily isolated from the general population.
 In 2012 the facility received a 100% rating and the accolades from an assessment team from the American Correctional Association (ACA) (who have been auditing the sites since 1988).
 Three independent evaluators visited the prison facilities to check on more than 500 standards, including mental health services, safety issues, and other aspects of the facility related to humane treatment of inmates.
 The USDB received a top rating in all of the standards despite having a portion of its staffing deployed to Iraq.
 The facility has maintained this rating and score on each of its subsequent triennial inspections.

-The USDB is staffed by both "green-suiters," Service Members assigned to the 15th Military Police Brigade as well as DoD liaisons from each branch, and DA Civilians.
+The USDB is staffed by both "green-suiters," Service Members assigned to the Army Corrections Brigade as well as DoD liaisons from each branch, and DA Civilians.
 Many soldiers have a designated Military Occupational Specialty 31E, corrections specialists, while treatment and support staff range from food services to occupational therapists and chaplains.
-The unit is designated a Direct Reporting Unit under Army Corrections Command, which was activated in Washington, D.C., in 2007 under the Provost Marshal General.
+The unit is designated a subordinate unit under Army Corrections Command, which itself was activated in Washington, D.C., in 2007 under the Provost Marshal General as a Field Operating Agency and further redesignated a Direct Reporting Unit to Headquarters, Department of the Army in 2023 with its headquarters at Fort Leavenworth, KS.

 In August 2010, two inmates overpowered an MP guard in the Special Housing Unit.
 They then were joined by 11 others.
 The guard was freed by a special tactics unit which retook control of the Special Housing Unit.
 Several inmates and one rescuer sustained non-life-threatening injuries in the incident.
 This was the first such incident in the new prison.